moingeek/moingeek/README.md

 <a href="https://github.com/moingeek"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" /></a>
 <a href="https://www.linkedin.com/in/moin-gadkari"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+Having a Glimspe on my current stuff :

+- 🔭 I’m currently working on building products which make Buying and Selling of Insurance user-friendly.
+-  👨🏻‍🔧 Currently the tools I work with are Laravel,React.Js,MySQL,AWS.
+-  🧑🏻‍💻 Currently I also working Desiging and Planning of System Architecture,Micro-service Architecture,Product Desiging,Database Architecture etc.
+- 🌱 I’m currently learning how to use Docker and Kubernetes.
+- 💬 Ask me about anything I am happy to connect over and help.
+- 📫 How to reach me: gadmoin@gmail.com.

 <!--
 **moingeek/moingeek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->